AidLite Python API Documentation

 API | get_model_absolute_path |

-Description | Retrieves the existing path of the model file. |
+Description | Used to get the existing path of the model file |

 Parameters | None |

-Return Value | The model file path string corresponding to the Model object. |
+Return Value | Model file path string object corresponding to the Model object |

 model_path = model.get_model_absolute_path()

-Get Model Type get_model_type()
+Get Model Framework Type get_model_type()

 API | get_model_type |

-Description | Retrieves the model type identifier, such as DLC, RKNN, etc. |
+Description | Used to get the model type identifier, such as different model categories like DLC, RKNN, etc. |

 Parameters | None |

-Return Value | The model file path string corresponding to the Model object. |
+Return Value | Model file path string object corresponding to the Model object |

 model_type = model.get_model_type()

-Configuration Class class Config
+Configuration class Config

-Create Config Instance create_instance()
+Create Config Instance Object create_instance()

 API | create_instance |

-Parameters | snpe_out_names : List of model output node names for FAST (optional). |
+Parameters | snpe_out_names: List of model output node names (optional) |

-number_of_threads : Number of threads, effective if greater than 0 (optional). | |
+number_of_threads: Number of threads, valid when greater than 0 (optional) | |

-is_quantify_model : Whether it is a quantized model, 1 for quantized model for FAST (optional). | |
+is_quantify_model: Whether it's a quantized model, 1 indicates quantized model for FAST (optional) | |

-fast_timeout : Interface timeout in milliseconds, effective if greater than 0 for FAST (optional). | |
+fast_timeout: Interface timeout (milliseconds, valid when greater than 0) for FAST (optional) | |

-accelerate_type : Type of acceleration hardware (optional). | |
+accelerate_type: Type of acceleration hardware (optional) | |

-framework_type : Type of underlying deep learning framework (optional). | |
+framework_type: Type of underlying deep learning framework (optional) | |

-Return Value | Normal: Config instance object. |
+Return Value | Normal: Config instance object |

-Exception: None . |
+Exception: None |

 config = aidlite.Config.create_instance()